ahmedfgad/NumPyANN/README.md

 ## Supported Layers

-Up to this time, the supported layers of the project are:
+The [NumPyANN](https://github.com/ahmedfgad/NumPyANN) project has a single module named `nn.py` for building the neural networks.
+The supported layers in this module are:

 1. **Input**: Implemented using the `nn.InputLayer` class.